babashka/sci/doc/adr/0006-fused-binding-nodes/README.md

 | Fused | All args are bindings | `aget` (direct) | `(+ x y)` |
 | Resolved | All args are bindings or constants | `if bool` + `aget` or constant | `(+ x 1)` |
 | General | Some arg is an expression | `t/eval` dispatch | `(+ x (inc y))` |

+In the fused and resolved tiers, when `f` is not a known specialized function (not in `spec-fns`), the node still benefits from direct `aget` / constant access — it just calls through `(f ...)` instead of the static method.

 ## Future Work